NeuroenergeticsLab/jupyter4xnat/README.md

-# Jupyter service for jupyter
+# Jupyter service for XNAT
+[XNAT](https://www.xnat.org) is a reliable data management system for imaging data.
+[Jupyter notebook](https://jupyter.org/) is a convenient interface to automatize, document and visualize imaging analysis steps.
+However, a smooth integration of  XNAT content into Jupyter is missing.
+Currently, you would have to fetch data from XNAT, store it locally, process the data with Jupyter, and transfer the results back to XNAT afterwards.
-[XNAT](https://www.xnat.org) facilitates common management for imaging and associated data, including its analysis at the single-subject level.
-However, a service that aggregates all the individual data at the project level is missing.
-Here, we propose to add the [jupyter notebook](https://jupyter.org/) service as an application to aggregate all the individual data contained in a project by adding it as a container into the [docker-compose XNAT project](https://github.com/NrgXnat/xnat-docker-compose).
+Here, we aim to add Jupyter notebook as an interactive layer to directly manipulate and visualize XNAT data.
+As one possible solution, we  suggest to add Jupyter as a container into the [docker-compose XNAT project](https://github.com/NrgXnat/xnat-docker-compose).